Sonic Forces: Reception

-Sonic Forces received "mixed or average" reviews, according to review aggregator Metacritic.
-The visuals, gameplay and character creation system were complimented.
+Sonic Forces received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 Writing for Polygon, Jeremy Parish praised the game's visuals and character customization, but criticized its repetitive boss fights and argued the game did not advance the series' design.
 Parish disliked the ranking system, which rewards players for completing stages quickly rather than exploring them for collectibles, and dismissed the tag team sections as "under-developed" because players would prefer to use Modern Sonic whenever the Avatar was not required.
 The four reviewers of Famitsu were more positive, praising the character creation system, story, and soundtrack.
 Heidi Kemps, reviewing Forces for IGN, faulted elements of the game's level design, indicating that "unfair-feeling traps" recurred intermittently and that the levels were relatively short and underdeveloped.
 In contrast to Parish, Kemps enjoyed the "quite strong" bosses, particularly one fought "among the winding coils of a giant snake," although she wished they were more plentiful.
 Kemps cited the game's "goofy charm" as preventing her from being "too disappointed" by it.

 The level design received divisive responses while Classic Sonic's presence received a mediocre reception.
 Kotaku's Heather Alexandra wrote that Modern Sonic's gameplay was "visually dynamic" and "the most fun", but heavily automated and shallow, whereas Classic Sonic delivered a solid but unremarkable platforming experience that compared unfavorably to the more inventive Sonic Mania.
 Alexandra panned the Avatar stages as "disjointed and confused" due to a lack of flow and an excessive reliance on trial and error.
-Overall, she described Forces as fun despite a lack of polish and complimented its "infectious energy and excitement".
+Overall, they described Forces as fun despite a lack of polish and complimented its "infectious energy and excitement".
 Game Informer's Brian Shea similarly regarded the game as a "fun adventure" and considered its controls and level design to be the best of any 3D Sonic entry, but concluded: "3D Sonic games still aren't to where they should be after such a long time of iteration and experimentation".
 Shea called Classic Sonic the worst of the three playable characters due to poor physics that failed to emulate those of the original 2D Sonic games.
-The plot and short length were largely criticized.
 Ben "Yahtzee" Croshaw of The Escapist panned it for not exploring the potential of its ideas and lambasted the story for its attempt at a more mature tone.
 He later ranked it the second worst game of 2017.
 Several critics considered Sonic Forces a disappointment in the wake of the positively received Mania.